shlomif/Queen-Padme-Tales/readme.md

 -   Her spirit friends, who are animated characters from [*My Little
     Pony: Friendship Is
     Magic*](https://mlp.fandom.com/wiki/My_Little_Pony_Friendship_is_Magic_Wiki)
-    and other franchises, who appear at the seemingly least desirable moments, and whom everyone can see, hear, photograph, and record, but whom many people believe are some kind of trick.
+    and other fantastical universes, who appear at the seemingly least desirable moments, and whom everyone can see, hear, photograph, and record, but whom many people believe are some kind of trick.

--   And her biggest pet peeve: her bank balance which keeps getting larger, despite her many attempts to reduce it.
+-   And her biggest pet peeve: her positive bank balance which keeps getting larger, despite her many attempts to reduce it.

 # Queen Amidala vs. the Klingon Warriors (David and Goliath modernisation)